Aymz96/First_Terraform/README.md

   - The operating system
   - Data and storage
   - All the packages and exact state of a machine when AMI was created.

-If you haven't already, please go to the NodeSampleApp_tf repository follow the steps before continuing to Terraform or clone the repo from here: `git clone git@github.com:Aymz96/NodeSampleApp_tf.git`

 ### Setup Terraform to run the app
 - The main.tf and variables.tf needs to be configured to create an EC2 using an AMI and VPC which adds security to the cloud instance, as done in this repository.